arvidn/libtorrent/docs/manual.rst

 		dictionary_type const& dict() const;

-The ``integer()``, ``string()``, ``list()`` and ``dict()`` functions are accessors that return the respecive type.
+The ``integer()``, ``string()``, ``list()`` and ``dict()`` functions are accessors that return the respective type.
 If the ``entry`` object isn't of the type you request, the accessor will throw type_error_ (which derives from ``std::runtime_error``).
 You can ask an ``entry`` for its type through the ``type()`` function.